 This heavy dish consists of mashed potatoes mixed with vegetables like kale or carrots and is traditionally served with rookworst (smoked sausage).
 Want to eat stamppot like a real Dutchie?
 Dig a little ‘pond’ in your stamppot for the gravy!

 Stamppot boerenkool (kale) is arguably the most popular version of this filling meal.
-Other types of stamppot are stamppot rauwe andijvie (raw endive), hutspot (onions and carrots) and zuurkool (sauerkraut).
+Other types of stamppot are stamppot rauwe andijvie (raw endive), and zuurkool (sauerkraut).
 Another version of stamppot is called hutspot and is made of carrots and potatoes.
+My favorite is zuurkool.

 If you’re not lucky enough to know a Dutchie who can cook you this tasty meal in their kitchen, you can try it at several places around Amsterdam.
 The IJscuypje chain is a genius concept of ice cream shop in summer turned stamppot cafe (called Stamppotje) in winter.
 Choose from their freshly made stamppot flavors and toppings like sausage, bacon or gehaktbal.
 You can also go to a Dutch restaurant like Moeders to try their versions.
 The grocery chain Albert Heijn also has pre-made meals that you can heat up in the microwave oven.
 Or look for a recipe and try to make it yourself!
 It’s quite easy.
 Check out this cookbook for traditional Dutch recipes.

 A curious element of many Dutch snack bars like FEBO is the snackmuur or automat; a wall filled with little coin-operated hatches from which pre-made snacks are served.
 Drop in your one or two Euro coin and open the little door to remove your frikandel, chicken sandwich or other delicious “food”.
-Fresh patat are usually procured from the back of the shop.
+Fresh patat are usually procured from the counter.

 The Dutch enjoy their patat with mayonnaise as mentioned earlier and also with a combination of unique toppings.
 Try patatje oorlog, a conglomeration of peanut saté sauce, mayo and onions that might give your stomach a lesson about the meaning of the name (oorlog means war).
 Or try the patat speciaal which includes curry ketchup, mayonnaise and onion.
 For the ultimate healthy meal, try the frikandel speciaal with curry ketchup, mayo and onions slathered on a frikandel sausage, and order a side of patat to dip in the leftover sauce.

-When craving this snack food in Amsterdam be sure to visit one of our favorite fries vendors like Vleminickx or Frites Uit Zuyd for a paper cone of piping hot patat.
+When craving this snack food in Amsterdam be sure to visit one of our favorite fries vendors like Vleminickx or Par Hasard for a paper cone of piping hot patat.

 A typical Dutch (and also Belgian) treat is speculaas, a type of shortbread biscuit, especially popular around Sinterklaas.
 They are crispy and crunchy and have a nice spicy taste.
 Today, speculaas is available in the supermarkets all year round.